cables-gl/cables_docs/md/5_writing_ops/dev_creating_ports/dev_ports_array/dev_ports_array.md

 E.g. `[1, 2, 3]`, `[[1, 2], [3, 4]]`, `[{"one": 2}, {"three": 4}]`

+For Objects and Arrays you should use `port.setRef()` instead of just `port.set()`.
+This way cables will always register a change of value and the updated Array is outputed.

 If you click the op and then the inspect icon ![Button](../img/creating_ports_array_inspect_icon_zoomed.png) you can see the array contents
 <br>
 ![Button](../img/creating_ports_array_inspect_icon.png)